Advertising Spillovers in Mobile Apps: Evidence from Ad Shutoffs and Store Rankings: Results

 \subsection{Fixed Effects Regressions}

-As mentioned earlier, both DiD and RDiT use a blunt measure of spend (\textit{i.e.}, shutting off spend entirely) that only allows us to estimate extreme counterfactuals.
-Thus, in this section, we used a fixed effects model for a more fine-grain estimation of the impact of ad spend on organic installs.
-Having established a positive relationship between ad spend and organic installs, this fixed effects panel regression does not have an explicit identification strategy aside from assuming that fixed effects controls for unobserved confounders.
-Specifically, we aimed to obtain an estimate for installs-per-dollar, which is the treatment coefficient in our model.
-Indeed, the metric \textit{installs-per-dollar} is the reciprocal of the \textit{cost-per-install} (CPI) key performance indicator (KPI) which firms often use for mobile game marketing.
+As mentioned earlier, the event study uses a blunt measure of spend (\textit{i.e.}, shutting off spend entirely) that only allows us to estimate extreme counterfactuals.
+Thus, in this section, we used a fixed effects model for a more fine-grained associational estimate of the relationship between ad spend and installs.
+Having established a negative discontinuity in organic installs at shutoff, this fixed effects panel regression does not have an explicit identification strategy aside from assuming that fixed effects control for unobserved confounders.
+We estimated Equation~\ref{eq_spend}.
+Results are in Table \ref{table_panel}.
+Coefficients and standard errors are multiplied by 100 (installs per \$100).
+Lagged specifications appear in Web Appendix~A.

-We estimated our fixed effects model as specified by Equation~\ref{eq_spend}.
-The results of our panel regressions are in Table \ref{table_panel}.
-To improve readability, coefficients, and standard errors have been multiplied by 100.
-As such, the coefficients can be interpreted as organic, paid, or total installs per \$100.
-We also fit additional models, beyond the specification given by Equation \ref{eq_spend}, that include lagged spending as covariates to investigate potential temporal spillovers.

-In line with our prior results with the ad shutoff, we found that advertising spend has a statistically significant positive impact on organic installs, again suggesting underestimation of ad effectiveness based on only attributed installs.
-Column~1 of Table~\ref{table_panel} indicates that every \$100 spent on advertising is associated with approximately 2.8 additional organic installs on the same day.
-Columns~2 and 3 show a small but significant \textit{next-day} effect for organic installs, where \$100 of ad spend on day $(t-1)$ is associated with between 0.7 and 0.9 installs on day $t$.
-This number is remarkably consistent with our RDiT findings.
-By taking the difference in spend between the pre-shutoff period and the shutoff period and then multiplying it by 0.03 installs per dollar, we obtain around the 29.5\% of organic installs that were reduced with the complete shutoff in ad spending.
+In line with our prior ad shutoff results, we found that advertising spend has a positive impact on organic installs, again suggesting underestimation of ad effectiveness based on only attributed installs.
+Table~\ref{table_panel} indicates that every \$100 spent on advertising is associated with approximately 2.2 additional organic installs on the same day, though this aggregate coefficient is not statistically significant with our updated clustering.

 In our estimation of paid installs, we naturally see a much larger effect on spend.
-Column 4 of Table~\ref{table_did} shows that GameSpace obtained around 37 paid installs per \$100 spent on advertising.
-Like the results for organic installs, the results shown in Columns 5 and 6 suggest that advertising impacts \textit{next-day} paid installs, as well as same-day paid installs.
-With the lagged term, our analysis reveals that every \$100 spent on advertising is associated with approximately 37.2 paid installs on the same day and 4.4 paid installs the next day.
+Table~\ref{table_panel} shows that GameSpace obtained around 32.3 paid installs per \$100 spent on advertising.
+Lagged specifications in Web Appendix~A suggest modest next-day paid carryover: every \$100 spent is associated with approximately 29.7 paid installs on the same day and 2.8 paid installs the next day ($p \approx 0.05$), consistent with delayed attribution.
+Lagged spend coefficients for organic installs are not statistically significant.